kashi618/Atlas-of-Thoughts/2. University/Modules/Algorithm Design and Problem Solving/$ Algorithm Project.md

     float price;
 };
 ```
-- Structure contains all information about each car part, including its weight and price.
+- Structure contains all information about each car part, including its weight and price..

 ### 2) Test Data
 For creating the test data, I decided to use the csv file format.
 This makes it easier to import and export the data about the products.